Referendum Campaign (UPDATED):

 There is also little reason to believe that most of the “benefits” of the project would disappear if Northland chose to develop the site as a 40B.
 The development would be more affordable; Northland would have no incentive to abandon making its buildings environmentally friendly as such building are much less expensive to heat/cool and Northland has no plans to sell them (so the long-term cost savings go to Northland); many of the “amenities” would also likewise be retained as Northland would need to make the development attractive to tenants; this includes the underground parking and the open space (much of which is sidewalks, courtyards, and protected land around the brook, as it is).

-Finally, please consider signing the petition even if you live far from the site.
 This development will affect us all — both because of the negative financial impact to our city and the precedent that approving a development with so many unanswered questions and unadressed concerns has for the rest of the city.

 You can see some of the latest materials we submitted to the City Council here:

 Letter regarding Fiscal Impact Analysis: https://needhamstreet.rightsizenewton.org/wp-content/uploads/2019/11/Letter-to-City-Council-from-RSN-11-15-19.pdf and the TischlerBise memo to Barney Heath referenced therein: https://needhamstreet.rightsizenewton.org/wp-content/uploads/2019/11/TischlerBise-memo-to-Barney-Heath_7.24.2018-1.docx